 Applicants should submit a writing sample (in German or English) of approximately 20 pages.
-The GRE is required.
 Foreign students also will need to take the TOEFL exam.
 The letter of application should suggest research interests as well as possible fields of secondary study.
 Applicants should present evidence of advanced proficiency in German and a solid background in German literature, culture, and critical thought.

 For admission forms please visit the Graduate School's website.